 Generic Name: scopolamine

-Note: This page contains side effects data for the generic drug scopolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Maldemar.
+Note: This page contains information about the side effects of scopolamine.
+Some of the dosage forms included on this document may not apply to the brand name Maldemar.

 For the Consumer